AliciaLeong/AliciaLeong.github.io/projects/GotYourBack.md

 In a team of two, we created a wearable security alarm.
 We used Arduino and MIT App Inventor to implement our design.

 Using an IR sensor we were able to calculate the distance of an attacker approximately 4 feet away.
-If the sensor were to pick up motion the alarm would send a signal to the users phone.
-An app that was designed by my partner would then imediately call the users emergency contant or set of an alarm on the users phone.
+If the sensor were to pick up motion, the alarm would send a signal to the users phone.
+An app that was designed by my partner would then imediately call the users emergency contant or set off an alarm on the users phone.

 My role in the project was to implment the IR sensor and Arduino.
-Once the sensor detected something a signal would be sent to the app.
+Once the sensor detected an attacker, a signal would be sent to the app.
-Here is the code that I used to program the Arduino:
+Below is the code that I designed to program the Arduino:
 ```c
 //define pins
 int dist_pin = 0;